 Bethany Prince – SHH Architecture & Interiors

-Bethany Prince is an Associate Director at SHH Architecture & Interiors in London, where she leads interior design and FF&E for some of the practice’s most refined residential projects.
-Over her years with SHH, she has developed a reputation for her calm, detail-driven approach and her ability to translate a client’s lifestyle into interiors that feel effortless, welcoming, and quietly luxurious.
+Bethany Prince is an Associate Director at SHH Architecture & Interiors in London, where she leads interior design and FF&E for a range of refined residential projects.
+Known for her calm, detail-driven approach, she creates interiors that feel effortless, welcoming, and quietly luxurious.

-Her work spans super-prime homes throughout London and internationally, with a particular expertise in Grade II listed buildings and complex refurbishments.
-Bethany’s design sensibility is rooted in harmony and material depth — pairing functional clarity with nuanced layers of texture, craftsmanship, and spatial balance.
+Her work spans super-prime homes across London and internationally, with particular expertise in Grade II listed properties and complex refurbishments.
+Rooted in a balance between classic and contemporary design, her interiors combine material richness, craftsmanship, and thoughtful spatial harmony.
+Recent projects include residences in Mayfair, Notting Hill, and Knightsbridge.

 My journey into interior design really began with my family, who were already deeply connected to the industry.
 That early exposure gave me an appreciation for creativity and design.
 At school, I had an incredible teacher who nurtured my love of fashion and trends.
 She took me on trips to London, where we explored galleries and exhibitions.
 Those experiences opened my eyes to design beyond the classroom.
 Later, I was lucky to find like-minded friends who encouraged me to pursue design seriously.
 With one of those friendships, Lauren, we ended up working together at SHH, which really marked the beginning of a joint professional path.